 Christensen is also a five-time recipient of the McKinsey Award for the Harvard Business Review's best article, including 2010's award for

-Executive Vice President of Operations for the WALT DISNEY WORLD Resort, and inspiring speaker on leadership & management.
+Former Executive Vice President of Operations for the WALT DISNEY WORLD Resort, and Inspiring Speaker on Leadership & Management

-With years of experience leading operations all over the world for Hilton Hotels Corportation, Marriott Hotels and Resorts and The Walt Disney Company, Lee Cockerell shares his insights on leadership, business management and customer service excellence.
+Lee Cockerell has years of experience leading operations all over the world for Hilton Hotels Corportation, Marriott Hotels and Resorts and The Walt Disney Company - he shares his insights on leadership, business management and customer service excellence.

 In 2008 Governor Brad Henry of Oklahoma named Lee as a Creative Ambassador to assist the state in leadership and business development.

 Lee is the author of the leadership and management book, Creating Magic: 10 Common Sense Leadership Strategies From a Life at Disney.
 His newest book, The Customer Rules: The 39 Essential Rules for Delivering Sensational Service - helps organizations both large and small deliver sensational service and gain loyalty of their customers.

 Customer-Oriented Workplace Consultant, Leadership Expert and Co-Author of First, Break All the Rules.